Skip to main content

 • “For people who love simple card games with a lot of replayability and a bunch of objectives/mysteries to unfold, don't sleep on this one.”

-• “Fans of card-based cosmic horror like 'Cultist Simulator', with more involved and esoteric gameplay, will be disappointed by the mundanity and outright lack of replayability once you figure out the hidden rules for each puzzle.
-The obfuscation of the conditions for achieving the real victory, some dependent on knowledge outside the game itself, further detracts from replay value.”
+• “Fans of card-based cosmic horror like 'Cultist Simulator', with more-involved and more-esoteric gameplay, will be disappointed by the mundanity and outright lack of replayability once you figure out the 'hidden rules' for each puzzle, especially as one victory condition depends on knowledge outside the game's context.”

 • “Very little replayability once you've solved all the rules.”